cgutie40/cgutie40-EGR314.github.io/docs/04-Microcontroller-Selection/Microcontroller-Selection.md

 - Bluetooth communication is internal to the module and does not require dedicated GPIO pins.
 - Multiple ground pins are recommended for reliable external connections.
 - Boot and reset pins must remain accessible to allow firmware flashing.
+- A dedicated debug push button (GPIO4) is included for manual testing, firmware reset control, or triggering diagnostic routines.
-- Additional spare GPIO pins are reserved for future subsystem expansion or diagnostics.
+- Additional spare GPIO pins remain reserved for future subsystem expansion.

 This analysis confirms that the ESP32-S3-WROOM-1 module provides sufficient peripheral interfaces and GPIO availability to support the communications subsystem requirements.